-- 9. The threat that climate change poses to the world cannot be underestimated: it is the defining challenge of our generation.
+9. The threat that climate change poses to the world cannot be underestimated: it is the defining challenge of our generation.
 Scientists predict that rising temperatures will lead to sea level rise, land loss in low-lying areas, changing disease patterns, changing agricultural growing patterns and wide-ranging displacements of populations.
 It will ultimately affect the global economy, paths of development and international security.
-The Conference of the Parties to the United Nations Framework Convention on Climate Change, held in Durban, South Africa, in 2011, launched a process to develop a protocol, another legal instrument or an agreed outcome on climate change with legal force in 2015 that will be implemented from 2020.
-The Organization will continue to work with the membership to provide appropriate support for the implementation of outcomes. - 10.
-Food security is a main driver for achieving economic growth and enabling sustainable development.
-The United Nations will continue to support countries as they address the full range of food security dimensions, such as immediate food assistance, nutrition, social protection and safety nets, support to smallholder farmer food production, trade and market access and sustainable management of natural resources. - 11.
-In approaching economic sustainability and development challenges, the United Nations will continue to take into account population growth, demographic shifts and migration, which are expected to increase significantly over the next two decades.
-Population growth will give rise to tremendous strains on resources and institutions.
-Unemployed youth, especially in countries experiencing an increase in the youth population, may seek to address the social and economic challenges confronting them by resorting to violence and exacerbating local and regional instabilities.
-Ageing in developed countries, and increasingly in some developing countries, will put mounting pressures on pension and health-care systems.
-In 2016-2017, the United Nations system will continue to work in close coordination with Member States and other relevant stakeholders to address those issues, and to follow up on the results of the 2013 High-level Dialogue on International Migration and Development. - 12.
-The United Nations will continue to support capacity development of the least developed countries, in accordance with the Programme of Action for the Least Developed Countries for the Decade 2011-2020, the outcome of the 10-year review of the Almaty Programme of Action for Landlocked Developing Countries, and the outcome of the 2014 third International Conference on Small Island Developing States. - 13.
-In line with resolution 66/207, the third United Nations conference on housing and sustainable urban development (Habitat III) is scheduled to take place in 2016, to reinvigorate the global commitment to sustainable urbanization that should focus on the implementation of a "New urban agenda", which should build on the Habitat Agenda adopted at Habitat II in Istanbul, Turkey, in 1996; the 2001 Declaration on Cities and Other Human Settlements in the New Millennium (resolution S-25/2); and the relevant internationally agreed development goals.
-In 2016-2017, the United Nations will implement relevant provisions of the approved six-year strategic plan of UN-Habitat for the period 2014-2019, the outcome of Habitat III, as well as relevant mandates agreed in the context of the post-2015 development agenda.
+The Conference of the Parties to the United Nations Framework Convention on Climate Change, held in Paris in 2015, adopted the Paris Agreement that will be implemented as of 2020.
+The Organization will continue to work with the membership to provide appropriate support for the implementation of outcomes.

+10. Food security is a main driver for achieving economic growth and enabling sustainable development.
+The United Nations will continue to support countries as they address the full range of food security dimensions, such as immediate food assistance, nutrition, social protection and safety nets, support to smallholder farmer food production, trade and market access and sustainable management of natural resources.

+11. In approaching economic sustainability and development challenges, the United Nations will continue to take into account population growth or decline, shifts in the population age structure, urbanization and international migration.
+Significant changes in these four areas are expected over the next two decades.
+Rapid population growth in some countries or regions will put tremendous pressure on natural resources and social institutions.
+Population ageing, although it is a sign of demographic success, will change the sustainability of pension and health-care systems in developed countries, and increasingly in developing countries as well.
+Population movements, both into cities and across international borders, offer opportunities for development while also posing several challenges.
+In the period 2018-2019, the United Nations system will continue to work in close coordination with Member States and other relevant stakeholders to address these issues in the context of the Programme of Action of the 1994 International Conference on Population and Development, as well as subsequent international agreements on population matters such as the 2013 High-level Dialogue on International Migration and Development.

+12. The United Nations will continue to support capacity development of the least developed countries, in accordance with the Programme of Action for the Least Developed Countries for the Decade 2011-2020, the outcome of the 10-year review of the Almaty Programme of Action for Landlocked Developing Countries, and the SIDS Accelerated Modalities of Action (SAMOA) Pathway.

+13. In line with resolutions 66/207, 67/216 and 68/239, the third United Nations Conference on Housing and Sustainable Urban Development (Habitat III) is scheduled to be held in 2016, to reinvigorate the global commitment to sustainable urbanization that should focus on the implementation of a "new urban agenda", which should build on the Habitat Agenda adopted at the United Nations Conference on Human Settlements, held in Istanbul, Turkey, in 1996 (Habitat II); the Declaration on Cities and Other Human Settlements in the New Millennium, adopted by the General Assembly in 2001 (resolution S-25/2); and the relevant internationally agreed development goals.
+In the period 2018-2019, the United Nations will implement relevant provisions of the approved six-year strategic plan of United Nations Human Settlements Programme (UN-Habitat) for the period 2014-2019, the outcome of Habitat III, as well as relevant mandates agreed in the context of the 2030 Agenda for Sustainable Development and the Paris Agreement under the United Nations Framework Convention on Climate Change.